vortexgpgpu/vortex_tutorials/README.md

 [Vortex](http://vortex.cc.gatech.edu/) is an [open-source](https://github.com/vortexgpgpu/) hardware and software project to support GPGPU based on RISC-V ISA extensions.
 Currently, Vortex supports OpenCL/CUDA and it runs on FPGA.
 The Vortex platform is highly customizable and scalable with a complete open-source compiler, driver and runtime software stack to enable research in GPU architectures.
 As an application session, we will also have how to run drone applications on FPGA.

-## Date: 2022-10-1 (9AM CST - 12:30PM CST)
+## Date: 2022-10-1 (8AM CST - 12:00PM CST)

 ## Organizers:

-Hyesoon Kim, Blaise Tine, Ruobing Han, Sam Jijina, Liam Cooper (Georgia Institute of Technology)
+Hyesoon Kim, Blaise Tine, Ruobing Han, Sam Jijina, Liam Cooper, Jeff Young (Georgia Institute of Technology)

 ## Registration